Election Security FACT Sheet for Indian River County

 Recent Elections & Referendum Info

 About referendums.
 On occasion, a question to the citizens may be placed on a ballot during an election, which requires prior approval by the Town Council.
-A charter change, for instance, would require an ordinance with two separate readings at Council meetings to provide an opportunity for the public to address the issue.
+A charter change, for instance, would require an ordinance with two separate readings at Council meetings to provide an opportunity for the public to address the issue prior to being included on a ballot for the voters to approve.
 Another example is if the Council wanted to determine the electorate's opinion on a matter, it may initiate an advisory referendum.
 Since referendums are only included on a ballot with Town Council approval, a citizen of the Town who desired to initiate a referendum would have to request that the matter be heard at a Council meeting to gain their approval, as it would have some level of financial impact on the Town.